MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/backup.md

 You can use non-Microsoft user interface (UI) add-ins to extend the functionality of the VMM console.
 The data that is used by a UI add-in might be stored on the local server or on a remote computer, and it might be configured with a specific set of permissions.
 Consult the backup guidelines of your specific UI add-in.

-For any other non-Microsoft applications, refer to the applications specific backup guidelines.
+For any other non-Microsoft applications, refer to the application's specific backup guidelines.

 ## Restore the VMM environment